yueyue4737/TriviaGame/README.md

-# TriviaGame
+# trivia-game
-A trivia Game with Typescript and GraphQL
+A trivia game with Typescript and GraphQL